Advanced Medical Certification

 Obstructive Shock

 Rapid and definitive care must be administered to causes of obstructive shock, as they are acutely life-threatening.
 Pericardial drainage is a requirement of cardiac tamponade.
 Needle decompression and subsequent placement of a chest tube (tube thoracotomy) is required by tension pneumothorax.
-Vascular abnormalities can be addressed by pediatric heart surgeons, and administering prostaglandin E1 analogs can result in ductus arteriosus into being induced to remain open.
+Pediatric heart surgeons can address vascular abnormalities and prostaglandin E1 analogs can be administered to maintain a patent ductus arteriosus in neonates with ductal-dependent lesions.
 Trained personnel can administer anticoagulant agents and fibrinolytic, though pulmonary embolism care is mostly supportive.
 The scope of this handbook does not cover the management of these complex etiologies.

 Back to: Pediatric Advanced Life Support (PALS) Recertification Course > Shock